IT 116: Introduction to Scripting

 Range should produce all the values between min and max.

 Think carefully when choosing the arguments for range.
+Inside the loop print the value of inches.

 Run the script.